 What is Citric Acid Exactly?

 You might be curious about the citric acid in this cocktail for Valentine’s Day.
 This substance occurs naturally in citrus fruits, lemon and lime in particular.
-This is what makes them taste sharp and sour, which is why it’s perfect for this Valentine’s mixed drink recipe.
+This is what makes them taste sharp and sour, which is why it’s perfect for recipes like these Valentine cocktails with rum.

 Way back in 1784, a researcher from Sweden discovered citric acid and in the 1900s it was made using fresh lemons.
 These days it’s made using a type of black mould which feeds on sugar instead.
 As well as being an additive in some candies and sodas, citric acid can be used as a disinfectant and to preserve medicines.